-5.1 The Designated Safeguarding Lead (DSL):
+9.1 The Designated Safeguarding Lead

-- 5.1.1 The designated safeguarding lead takes lead responsibility for safeguarding and child protection (including online safety) at The Pochin School.
-The DSL duties include: - ensuring child protection policies are known, understood and used appropriately by staff - working with the Safeguarding Director of Education at the Trust, the board of trustees and the local advisory board, to ensure that the child protection policies are reviewed annually and that the procedures are reviewed regularly
+The designated safeguarding lead takes lead responsibility for safeguarding and child protection (including online safety) at The Pochin School.
+The DSL duties include:

-- acting as a source of support, advice and expertise for all staff on child protection and safeguarding matters - liaising with the headteacher regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations and be aware of the requirement for Children to have an Appropriate Adult in relevant circumstances. - acting as a point of contact with the three safeguarding partners - making and managing referrals to children's social care, the police, or other agencies - taking part in strategy discussions and inter-agency meetings - liaising with the "case manager" and the designated officer(s) at the local authority if allegations are made against staff - making staff aware of training courses and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - transferring the child protection file to a child's new school - Work with the headteacher to ensure that the relevant staffing ratios are met, where applicable - Work with the headteacher to ensure that each EYFS child is assigned a key person
+- 9.1.1 ensuring safeguarding and child protection policies are known, understood and used appropriately by staff; - 9.1.2 working with the Director of Education (Trust DSL), the board of trustees and the local advisory board, to ensure that the child protection policies are reviewed annually and that the procedures are reviewed regularly - 9.1.3 acting as a source of support, advice and expertise for all staff on child protection and safeguarding matters - 9.1.4 liaising with the headteacher regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations and be aware of the requirement for Children to have an Appropriate Adult in relevant circumstances. - 9.1.5 acting as a point of contact with the three safeguarding partners - 9.1.6 making and managing referrals to children's social care, the police, or other agencies - 9.1.7 taking part in strategy discussions and inter-agency meetings - 9.1.8 liaising with the "case manager" and the designated officer(s) at the local authority if allegations are made against staff - 9.1.9 making staff aware of training courses and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - 9.1.10 transferring the child protection file to a child's new school - 9.1.11 EYFS work with the headteacher to ensure that the relevant staffing ratios are met, where applicable] - 9.1.12 EYFS ONLY work with the headteacher to ensure that each EYFS child is assigned a key person]

-5.2 The deputy Designated Safeguarding Lead(s):
+9.2 The Deputy Designated Safeguarding Lead

-5.2.1 Our Deputy DSL(s) is/are trained to the same level as the DSL and support(s) the DSL with safeguarding matters on a day-to-day basis.
-The ultimate lead responsibility for child protection remains with the DSL.
+- 9.2.1 Our Deputy DSL(s) is/are trained to the same level as the DSL and support(s) the DSL with safeguarding matters on a day-to-day basis.
+The ultimate lead responsibility for child protection remains with the DSL. - 9.2.2 The Deputy DSL will deputise in the absence of the DSL.

-5.3 The safeguarding trustee
+9.3 The Safeguarding Trustee

-- 5.3.1 The role of the safeguarding trustee is to provide support and challenge to both the Safeguarding Director of Education at the trust and the school DSL.
+- 9.3.1 The role of the safeguarding trustee is to provide support and challenge to both the Director of Education (Trust DSL) and the school DSL.
 The safeguarding trustee will scrutinise the management of safeguarding so that the safety and wellbeing of the children can continuously improve.
-Further details are set out in the trust governance handbook, however, key roles includes: - understanding the requirements of the Governance Handbook and Keeping Children Safe in Education 2023

-- supporting and challenging the DSL and the Safeguarding Director of Education on the standards of safeguarding at both the school and the trust - confirming that consistent and compliant safeguarding practice takes place across the school and the trust - reporting to the board of trustees about the standard of safeguarding in the school and the trust - 5.3.2 The Safeguarding Director of Education and the safeguarding trustee meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices at the trust.
+Key roles includes: - 9.3.1.1 understanding the requirements of the Keeping Children Safe in Education 2024 - 9.3.1.2 supporting and challenging the standards of safeguarding trust wide - 9.3.1.3 confirming that consistent and compliant safeguarding practice takes place across the trust - 9.3.1.4 reporting to the board of trustees about the standard of safeguarding in the trust - 9.3.2 The Director of Education (Trust DSL) and the safeguarding trustee meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices at the trust.